Mr. Bailey's 1st Block IR-GSI Class blog focused on the current events of Europe and Russia

 'Attack thwarted' on Finnish PM Jyrki Katainen

-Security guards have stopped a man with a knife who apparently tried to attack the Finnish PM, officials say.
+Jyrki Katainen was said to be unhurt after the incident and later returned to the campaign trail Security guards have stopped a man with a knife who apparently tried to attack the Finnish PM, officials say.

 Spanish unions call for anti-austerity strike